 You communicate with uLisp using the serial interface, built in to all Arduino boards.
 You can either use the Serial Monitor, included in the Arduino IDE, or one of a range of alternative serial terminal programs available for the Mac or PC.
-You could also communicate remotely to an Arduino running uLisp using a suitable serial wireless interface.

 Using the Serial Monitor